homelabos/homelabos/docs/setup/installation.md

     [client]$ make
     ```

+You can check YOUR_SERVER_IP:8181 in a browser to see the Traefik dashboard.

+If it is empty, images may still be downloading.
+You can SSH into the server, and run
+`systemctl status SERVICENAME` like `systemctl status organizr` if you want to see if Organizr
+is running.
+It will show you status and/or errors of the service.

 To reset your settings, run `make config_reset`, then run `make config` again.

 See a full list of commands in the Getting Started Section